2007 National League Division Series: Game 2

-Troy Tulowitzki and Matt Holliday hit consecutive one-out home runs in the first inning off Phillies rookie starter Kyle Kendrick, but his team responded with Jimmy Rollins' lead-off home run in the bottom of the inning off of Rockies starter Franklin Morales, coming off his own rookie season.
+Troy Tulowitzki and Matt Holliday hit consecutive one-out home runs in the first inning off Phillies rookie starter Kyle Kendrick, but his team responded with Jimmy Rollins' lead-off home run in the bottom of the inning off Rockies starter Franklin Morales, coming off his own rookie season.
 Rollins' two-run triple next inning gave the Phillies a 3–2 lead.
 That lead then vanished two innings later when Kaz Matsui hit a two-out grand slam off Phillies reliever Kyle Lohse.
 José Mesa walked two to lead off the sixth, then Yorvit Torrealba's two-run double put the Rockies up 8–3.
 After Josh Fogg bunted out, Clay Condrey relieved Mesa and allowed an RBI triple to Matsui.
 Tulowitzki struck out before Holliday's RBI single made it 10–3 Rockies.
-Ryan Howard hit a leadoff home run in the bottom of the inning off of Jeremy Affeldt.
-In the seventh, Shane Victorino singled with one out off of Ryan Speier, advanced to third on a stolen base attempt and Torrealba's throwing error, and scored on Rollins's groundout.
+Ryan Howard hit a leadoff home run in the bottom of the inning off Jeremy Affeldt.
+In the seventh, Shane Victorino singled with one out off Ryan Speier, advanced to third on a stolen base attempt and Torrealba's throwing error, and scored on Rollins's groundout.
 Philadelphia loaded the bases in the eighth inning, but Manny Corpas earned a four-out save in stranding all three runners, sealing the Rockies' 10–5 victory.
 Matsui was a single short of hitting for the cycle.